KrisIlich/Backend-Programming/README.md

 # D288 - Backend Programming

 ### Introduction
 This application was built for the purpose of final coursework for the D288 backend programming class at Western Governor's University.
-For this application, I was tasked to create an entire backend database.
+For this application, I was tasked to create an entire backend API for a shopping cart.

 ### Installation
 1. **Open with an IDE:** Open in Intellij or your chosen IDE with the required libraries.